sidvijay2004/GT-ML-Finance-Research/README.md

 Clone the Repository:

 Open the terminal on your local machine.
 Use the git clone command followed by the repository URL to clone the repository.
-For example: bash
-Copy code
 ```
 git clone https://github.com/sidvijay2004/GT-ML-Finance-Research.git
 ```
 Navigate to the Project Directory:

 Use the cd command to navigate into the project directory.
-For example: bash
-Copy code
 ```
 cd GT-ML-Finance-Research
 ```